silviot/edx-platform-wiki/i18n-Coding-Guidelines.md

 After: `"%(voteNum)s%(startSrSpan)s " + gettext("vote (click to vote)") + "%(endSrSpan)s"`

+But, unlike the above lessons, breaking a string into parts may not always have benifits because it may cause a  break of context information for the string to be translated.
+And also some languages have different word orders than English, so breaking a sentence into parts may cause translating to such languages be more difficult. **You may need a tradeoff between translatability and the rule here.**

 **Lesson 5.** You can actually translate things within the ".format" clause, which can be helpful: